Revenue Reverend

 Picture

-a) Small figures of value at left (earliest recorded usage 1954)
+a) Figures of value in black, small figures at left (recorded usage 1953-69)

 Picture